USS Grunion: Finding Grunion

 In 1998 Lieutenant Colonel Richard Lane purchased for $1 a wiring diagram from a Japanese cargo ship, Kano Maru, which had been active during World War II.
 Hoping to authenticate the document, Lane posted it on a Japanese naval historical website, asking if anyone could help.
 He was contacted by Yutaka Iwasaki, a Japanese naval historian, who not only authenticated it, but suggested he knew what happened to Grunion.
 Lane contacted ComSubPac, and their public affairs officer, Darrel Ames, posted the information on ComSubPac's Grunion Web site.

-When Grunion disappeared in 1942, her captain, Lieutenant Commander Abele, left behind three sons — Bruce, Brad, and John.
+When Grunion disappeared in 1942, her captain, Lieutenant Commander Abele, left behind three sons.
 For nearly 65 years, they had been searching for information about the loss of their father's boat.

 When the Abele brothers encountered the post, they contacted Yutaka Iwasaki.
 He sent them a translation of an article written by the officer who had commanded the merchant ship Kano Maru.
 The article described an encounter with a submarine near Kiska Island in the Aleutians about the time Grunion was reported missing.

-Several years later, John Abele, cofounder of Boston Scientific, met Dr. Robert Ballard, famous for discovering the wreck of the RMS Titanic.
+Several years later, John Abele, cofounder of Boston Scientific, met Robert Ballard, famous for discovering the wreck of the RMS Titanic.
 Ballard gave him advice on how to locate a shipwreck, and Abele decided to fund an expedition to find the lost submarine Grunion.

 In 2006, Williamson Associates, using side-scan sonar, located a promising target almost at the exact location indicated by the commander of Kano Maru.
 The sunken object had many characteristics typical of a submarine.
 In 2007, using a remotely operated underwater vehicle (ROV), DSSI/Oceaneering, returned to the site and took video recordings of the imploded remains of a submarine, which had markings in English, and propeller guards and limber holes identical to those of Grunion.
 The following year, the U.S. Navy confirmed that the find was Grunion.

 Although it is not absolutely certain, the evidence strongly suggests that Grunion was lost as a result of multiple torpedo failures during her encounter with Kano Maru.
 Her first torpedo ran low, but despite its magnetic pistol it failed to detonate.
 Two more bounced harmlessly off Kano Maru without exploding.
 However, the remaining torpedo missed its target and circled back, striking the periscope supports on the submerged submarine without exploding.
 The damage the torpedo inflicted, combined with a jammed rear dive plane, triggered a sequence of events that caused the loss of depth control.
 Grunion lunged below her maximum operational depth, and at about 1000 ft would have imploded.
 What remained of the ship struck the seabed, breaking off about 50 ft of her bow.
 The wreckage then slid 2/3 nmi down the side of an extinct volcano, coming to rest on a notch in the underwater mountain.